opensafely-core/ehrql/docs/index.md

 ehrQL's documentation has four main sections:

-1. The [tutorial](tutorial/index.md) provides practical steps for studying ehrQL.
+1. The [tutorial](tutorial/index.md) provides practical steps for learning ehrQL.

 1. The [how-to guides](how-to/index.md) provide practical steps for working with ehrQL in your project.